epage56/Double-Inverted-Pendulum-Cart-Control/README.md

 ### What is a Double Inverted Pendulum?

-A double inverted pendulum cart (DIPC) consists of two pendulums attached in series on a cart.
-This system is interesting due to:

-- **Nonlinear**: The kinematics of the system are highly nonlienar and require a large PDE to be solved
-- **Underactuated**: The system has 3 degrees of freedom but only one control input
-- **Unstable at the desired equilibrium**: The upright position is inherently unstable

-All of these features make the problem a common way to benchmark different controllers in control theory and robotics.
+The double inverted pendulum cart (DIPC) is a classic example of a chaotic system in physics and is used in academic control theory and robotics to benchmark different control strategies.
+Control theorists are interested in the system because it is an underactuated system, meaning that it has more degrees of freedom (3, theta1, theta2, and x) than its number of independently controllable actuators (1, u).

+There are two common benchmarks of control with this system.
+The first is keeping the DIPC in the inverted position despite small disturbances while the second type of benchmark involves moving the system from one state to another state.
+Commonly the states chosen are two different cart positions with the pendulum inverted or swinging the system up from the stable bottom equilibrium to the unstable inverted position.

 <details>
-<summary>Mathematical Model (Click to expand)</summary>
+<summary>Derivation of Dynamics Equations (Click to expand)</summary>

-The mathematical model of the double pendulum can be derived using Lagrangian mechanics:
+The equation of motion describing the double inverted pendulum can be derived with lagrangian or newtonian mechanics.
+Lagrangian mechanics were chosen for this problem because it is more interpretable.
+For more background on this subject I recommend the text - Modern Robotics: Mechanics, Planning, and Control by Park and Lynch.

+The lagrangian is given as:

 $$L = T - V$$